Hibiscus tea: Africa

-The roselle hibiscus used to make the tea likely originated in Africa, particulary Sudan.
+The roselle hibiscus used to make the tea was domesticated in Africa, particularly the Western Sudan.
+West Africans have long cultivated and used roselle extensively.
+It is featured in numerous sauces, soups, and drinks.
 In Africa, hibiscus tea is commonly sold in markets and the dried flowers can be found throughout West and East Africa.
-Variations on the drink are popular in West Africa and parts of Central Africa.
-In Senegal, bissap is known as the "national drink of Senegal".
-Hibiscus tea is often flavored with mint or ginger in West Africa.
-In Ghana it is known as "sobolo", and "zobo" in Nigeria.
+Many variations of the drink are consumed in West Africa and parts of Central Africa.

-Karkadé (كَركَديه karkadīh /ar/) is served hot or chilled with ice.
+Karkadé is served hot or chilled with ice.
 It is consumed in some parts of North Africa, especially in Egypt and Sudan.
 In Egypt and Sudan, wedding celebrations are traditionally toasted with a glass of hibiscus tea.
 On a typical street in Cairo, many vendors and open-air cafés sell the drink.

-In Sudan, people use hibiscus tea, or karkadé, in folk medicine to treat many health conditions.
-Pharmaceutical researchers who have studied specimens from Sudan have suggested that its efficacy may relate to its anthocynanins, chemicals that can boost immune responses and combat inflammation, diabetes, cancer, and viral infections.
+Ancient Egyptians revered karkadeh as a restorative drink, sometimes given the moniker “Tea of the Pharaohs,” praised for its flavor and vibrant red pigment used in dyes and ceremonies associated with the gods.